BU-Spark/muckrock-calendar/README.md

 ## CORS and API URLs (Bypassing CORS on local machine)

 Because of CORS we cannot make third party requests (ie from localhost or our server) directly to the API for security reasons.
 To solve this issue during development we utilize the [CRA proxy](https://create-react-app.dev/docs/proxying-api-requests-in-development/) to handle unknown route requests and proxy them while changing their origin.
 This solves the CORS issue while on development.
-To do this add `"proxy": "https://www.muckrock.com/api_v1"` to the package.json inside of the frontend folder.
+To do this we added `"proxy": "https://www.muckrock.com/api_v1"` to the package.json inside of the frontend folder.

 The problem arises is that we do not know the domain under which this website will be posted so how can we write API request in the format of `/foia` if we're not sure they will share a common sub-domain!